 The snapshot found just one affordable NSW home for a single person on JobSeeker, and three in total across the country.
-It also found that retirees on the age pension were at particular risk with just 0.5 per cent of rentals being affordable, while for single parents with one child, just 0.3 per cent were affordable.
+It also found that retirees on the age pension were at particular risk with just 0.5% of rentals being affordable, while for single parents with one child, just 0.3% were affordable.

 Mark Degotardi, CEO of CHIA NSW, said funding new social and affordable housing projects must be a top priority in the upcoming state budget to provide urgent relief to thousands of families facing an increased risk of homelessness.